An-2 Plane With 12 People On Board Made Hard Landing In Russias North - Aviation Squadron - UrduPoint

 An-2 Plane With 12 People On Board Made Hard Landing In Russia's North - Aviation Squadron

-A Russian AN-2 plane with 10 passengers and two crew members on board made a hard landing in Russia's northern region the Nenets Autonomous Okrug, the United regional aviation squadron told Sputnik on Monday

-MURMANSK (UrduPoint News / Sputnik - 09th January, 2023) A Russian AN-2 plane with 10 passengers and two crew members on board made a hard landing in Russia's northern region the Nenets Autonomous Okrug, the United regional aviation squadron told Sputnik on Monday.
+MURMANSK (UrduPoint News / Sputnik - 10th January, 2023) A Russian AN-2 plane with 10 passengers and two crew members on board made a hard landing in Russia's northern region, the Nenets Autonomous Okrug, the United regional aviation squadron told Sputnik on Monday.

 "The plane made a hard landing.
 There were 10 passengers and two crew members on board," the statement said.